cybergarage/go-job/doc/overview.md

 This makes `go-job` suitable for cloud-native architectures and distributed systems where job coordination spans multiple services or nodes.

-### Remote and Distributed Operation
+### Remote Operation with gRPC API

-`go-job` supports distributed operation through a pluggable storage interface, allowing multiple instances to share job metadata and execution state.

-#### gRPC API

 `go-job` provides a gRPC API for remote job management, scheduling, and monitoring.
 This enables integration with external systems and remote orchestration.
+The gRPC API offers full programmatic access to all core `go-job` functionality:

+- Remote job scheduling with arguments and timing options

+- Real-time job monitoring and status queries

+- Dynamic worker pool management

+- Cross-platform compatibility through protocol buffers

+- Secure communication with authentication support

+The gRPC API uses protobuf messages for job definitions, arguments, and results.
+For more details, see the [grpc.proto](grpc-api.md) definition.

-##### CLI (jobctl)
+#### CLI (jobctl)

-[Jobctl CLI](./cmd/cli/jobctl.md) provides a command-line interface to interact with the gRPC API.
+The [Jobctl CLI](./cmd/cli/jobctl.md) provides a command-line interface to interact with the gRPC API.
 The following methods are available:

-- `ScheduleJob` - Schedule a new job remotely, with arguments and scheduling options.
+- `ScheduleJob` - Schedule a new job remotely with arguments and scheduling options

-- `ListJobs` - List all registered jobs and their metadata.
+- `ListJobs` - List all registered jobs and their metadata

-- `ListInstances` - Query job instances by kind, state, or time range.
+- `ListInstances` - Query job instances by kind, state, or time range

-- `GetInstance` - Retrieve details and logs for a specific job instance.

-- `CancelInstance` - Cancel a running or queued job instance.

-- `ScaleWorkers` - Dynamically adjust worker pool size.

-The gRPC API uses protobuf messages for job definitions, arguments, and results.
-See the [grpc.proto](api/grpc.proto) file for full schema and usage examples.
+For more details, see the [Jobctl CLI](./cmd/cli/jobctl.md) documentation.

-#### Distributed Support via Store Interface
+### Distributed Support via Store Interface

 `go-job` supports pluggable storage through the `Store` interface.
 The following component diagram shows how multiple `go-job` instances can share a single store.